tamu-edu-students/HyperTools/README.md

 `sudo apt  install cmake build-essential  g++ wget unzip libgtk2.0-dev pkg-config  libjsoncpp-dev libcanberra-gtk-module libgtk2.0-dev libgtk-3-dev libboost-all-dev glade -y`

 ### To install Nvidia packages:
- This package has some dependicies on Nvidia, however is not required.
+ This package has some dependencies on NVIDIA, however is not required.
 This package speeds up some optional functions through the use of a NVIDIA GPU.
 The required packages can be installed with the below commands.

 `sudo apt install nvidia-driver-515 nvidia-dkms-515 -y `